 Early morning birding around farm.

-After breakfast depart for Cape Town International airport for late morning flight to Johannesburg.
+After breakfast depart for Cape Town International airport for afternoon flight to Johannesburg.

 Ground transport (in double cab 4*4), all meals and accommodation, guiding, conservation fees and entrance fees.